Flokyyy/aurora/README.md

 ## 💎 Aurora Royalty Enforcement
 - Aurora is a fully automated royalty enforcement tool with On-Chain NFT-Locking and Discord integration for users to pay the project's creator royalty, thereby unlocking their NFT.
+Further Aurora now supports a dynamic royalty system which supports above floor buyers and punishes paperhands.

 # 📖 Description
 - Aurora automatically deactivates any NFT in your collection that interacts with an optional royalty marketplace by swapping the image with a warning and replacing the NFT name.
 Also users are onced their NFT is locked not able to verify for a Holder role of a project.